 Samuel Parry Jones, Private, 92529, London Regiment.
 Samuel was the son of David and Mary Jones, of Pantrhug, Gwernogle.
 He enlisted at Neath into the Army Service Corps, but was later posted to the 1/3rd Battalion, Royal Fusiliers, which was attached to 173 Brigade, 58th (2/1st London) Division.
 The Division moved to France from January 1917, and followed the German Retreat to the Hindenburg Line in March.
 They then took part in the Flanking Operations Round Bullecourt.
 Later that year they moved north to Ypres, and fought at the Battle of the Menin Road, Polygon Wood and Passchendaele.
 In March 1918 the Division were positioned around St. Quentin, and faced the German Spring Offensive of 21 March here, fighting at the Battle of St Quentin, and fought several engagements towards Villers-Bretonneux.
 In August 1918 the Allies pressed an attack towards Villers-Brettoneux, as part of the Battle of Amiens, and later in the month the Division took part in the great offensive which turned the war.
 Samuel was killed during the advance on 1 September 1918.
 He was 24 years old, and is commemorated on the Vis-En-Artois Memorial, France.

 James Thomas, Gunner, 218777, Royal Garrison Artillery.
-James was the son of Henry Thomas, of Lanmeredith, Brechfa.
-He enlisted at Carmarthen into the Royal Garrison Artillery, and after training was posted to No. 1 Depot, RGA.
-James became ill, and died of pneumonia in hospital at Winchester on 28 June 1916.
-He was 19 years old, and is buried in Gwernogle Congregational Burial Ground.
+James was born in 1899, the son of Henry Thomas and Rachel Thomas (nee Jones), of Llanmeredith, Brechfa.
+He worked for his father prior to enlisting into the Royal Garrison Artillery on 4 June 1918 and was posted to No. 1 Depot, RGA at Winchester for training.
+Unfortunately James became ill soon after arriving at Winchester and on 21 June was taken to Magdalen Camp Hospital at Winchester, where he sadly died of pneumonia a week later, on 28 June 1918.
+The remains of the 19-year-old were brought home and he was buried in Gwernogle Congregational Burial Ground.

 World War Two, 1939-1945

 Evan Gwyn Williams, Leading Aircraftman, 1339044, Royal Air Force Volunteer Reserve.
-Evan was the son of David and Amy Williams, of Nantycaws, Gwernogle.
-He served with the RAFVR in North Africa, which is where he was killed in action on 9 May 1943 during the final stages of the war in the Western Desert, when the Afrika Korps had been cornered in Tunisia.
-Evan was 24 years old, and is buried in La Reunion War Cemetery, Algeria.
+Evan was born on 13 November 1920, the son of David Williams and Amy Williams, of Nantycaws, Gwernogle.
+He worked as a carter and ploughman on his parents farm prior to the war.
+Evan enlisted into the Royal Air Force Volunteer Reserve and was posted to North Africa, where he was attached to 226 Air Ministry Experimental Station (AMES), which was a radar unit.
+Evan drowned whilst swimming at Djidelli on 9 May 1943, during the final stages of the war in the Western Desert.
+The 22-year-old was buried in La Reunion War Cemetery, Algeria.